 |Step||Tuning position||Distance from A440||JT’s nudge||NH’s ‘pure 5ths’||Total from A440||Match pitch (Hz)|

 Now, we have the info we need to calculate our desired beating rates, meaning we can (in theory) tune the guitar very precisely.
 You can match the first two strings (A and D) directly to the A440 reference, but have to go in an exact right order after that.
 Go through in the ‘right to left, next line down’ fashion of a book.
 Be careful to get the pairs the right way round – some matched strings are higher than their references this time.

-- Map out a sequence of N.H. (near-unison) pairs that will cover all the strings without using any fretted positions (only N.H. and open strings), and which doesn’t ‘overwrite’ any strings already tuned
+- Map out a sequence of near-unison NH pairs which will cover all strings without using any fretted positions (only N.H. and open strings), and which doesn’t ‘overwrite’ any strings already tuned

 - Calculate the desired frequencies of all 12 pair values, working step-by-step through the sequence above